-gis:find-features VectorDataset property-name specified-value gis:find-one-feature gis:find-one-feature VectorDataset property-name specified-value
+gis:find-features VectorDataset property-name specified-value

-Reports a list of all VectorFeatures in the given dataset whose value for the property property-name matches specified-value (a string).
-Value comparison is not case sensitive, and the wildcard character "" will match any number of occurrences (including zero) of any character.
+Reports a list of all VectorFeatures in the given dataset whose value for the property-name matches specifiedvalue (a string or number).

+For strings, value comparison is not case sensitive, and the wildcard character "" will match any number of occurrences (including zero) of any character.